 Choosing the right testing tool is crucial to success with SAP test automation.
 It can also get you off to a fast and efficient start.

-This blog post was created in collaboration between LEAPWORK and NNIT.
-To learn more about how you can migrate seamlessly from SAP ECC to SAP S/4 HANA please contact: Andreas Lund, Director of Partnerships at LEAPWORK, at firstname.lastname@example.org.
+This blog post was created in collaboration between Leapwork and NNIT.
+To learn more about how you can migrate seamlessly from SAP ECC to SAP S/4 HANA please contact: Andreas Lund, Director of Partnerships at Leapwork, at email@example.com.

 Well-designed test cases are vital to the continuous functionality of an SAP system as a whole.
 However, testing is not ...

 Despite how crucial SAP test cases are in keeping SAP processes at low risk, we’re still using inefficient approaches.
 M...